-ravelantunes 3 months ago
+ravelantunes a year ago

 Before you invest in something, determine how that thing creates value.
 If you can’t determine how it creates value, it is most likely a short-lived scheme.
 Risk aside, it has also become a principle of mine that I refuse to try to generate income or gains from anything that, at the end of the day, isn’t generating real value for society.

-• perilunar 3 months ago
+• perilunar a year ago

 i.e. don’t play zero-sum games.

-spicyusername 3 months ago
+spicyusername a year ago

 One reason it's difficult to "time the market" is that doing so involves selling when it's going up and buying when it's going down, exactly the two things that are most difficult, psychologically, to do.